 In 1987 the not-for-profit Friends of the Rice-Tremonti Home Association purchased the property and began their effort to restore and preserve one of the few remaining original pioneer homes in the Kansas City area.
 That effort continues to this day.

-2023 will mark the 179th year that the white frame house has stood in Raytown.
+2025 marks the 181st year that the white frame house has stood in Raytown.